Surety Bond Oregon

-The principal in an Oregon surety bond agreement is the actual contractor who will be doing the work, and is being required by the obligee to purchase the bond as a guarantee of work performance.
+The principal in an bond agreement is the actual contractor who will be doing the work, and is being required by the obligee to purchase the bond as a guarantee of work performance.
 The surety company in this scenario is a financing company which sells the bond to a principal, and acts as a guarantor in the event that any claim might be made against the bond.
-The surety company would have to pay some amount if a claim were to be made, and would later seek reimbursement from the principal who failed to live up to his agreement.
+The company would have to pay some amount if a claim were to be made, and would later seek reimbursement from the principal who failed to live up to his agreement.
 You’ll like our Oregon Bond Program…we guarantee it.
-NFP Surety makes it easy to get bonded in Oregon.
+NFP Surety makes it easy to get bonded quickly.
 Whether you need an Oregon contractors bond, Oregon school bond, Payment and Performance bond, we’ll gladly teach you how to get bonded in Oregon.

 How Does a Bond Work?